 First, there is no biblical precedent or command regarding a public altar call.
 Whatever might be said for its use, we cannot resort to the Bible for support.
 Jesus nor Paul, nor any other early Christian leader used it.
 Did Jesus ask his listeners to come to the front after He preached the Sermon on the Mount?
 Did Paul say, “Every head bowed, every eye closed” as Luke quietly sang the invitation hymn on the Areopagus?
 Did Peter have seekers raise their hands as a sign of their interest in Christ at the end of the Pentecostal sermon?

-Quickly it must be said that I espouse a verbal call to Christ in a most serious way and believe that the spoken invitation to come to Christ is a part of all gospel preaching.
+I espouse a verbal call to Christ in a most serious way in evangelistic situations and believe that the spoken invitation to come to Christ is a part of all gospel preaching.
 We “compel them to come in.”
 When Moody failed to offer a public altar call on the evening of the Chicago fire, he stated a new resolve: “I learned that night [a lesson] which I have never forgotten; and that is, when I preach, to press Christ upon the people then and there, and try to bring them to a decision on the spot.
 I would rather have that right hand cut off than to give an audience a week now to decide what to do with Jesus.”
 I could not agree more with his underlying sentiment, but this does not argue for an altar call.
 Evangelistic preaching does say, “Repent and trust Christ now.”
 But there is nothing sacrosanct about getting people to occupy a certain piece of geography at the front of a building.
 Nor have I kept them from Christ by not having them respond to a public altar call.
 Rather I am offering them Christ without anything in between.
 I want nothing between their soul and the reality of Christ’s offer.
 To put something in between is a practical sacramentalism.

 Charles Grandison Finney (1792-1875) popularized this method through his mourner’s bench.
 There was a person here or there that used it in an occasional manner prior to him, but he put it on the map.
 Reacting to Finneyism’s ineptness, theologian Dabney commented: